 Tummy tuck surgery is one of the most popular treatments available to help patients achieve a firmer, more toned look in the stomach region.
 In a tummy tuck procedure (also known as abdominoplasty), excess skin is removed from the lower abdomen, loose abdominal muscles are tightened, and the remaining skin is redraped to create a firmer, flatter appearance.
 Most of our abdominoplasty patients at The Ottawa Clinic are women who have had one or more children and are looking to tighten and recontour their waistline.
-Other possible candidates are men and women who have undergone significant weight loss but have been left with loose lower-abdominal skin, or individuals who simply cannot get rid of excess skin along the abdomen, no matter how hard they try with diet and exercise.
+Other possible candidates for this body contouring surgery are men and women who have undergone significant weight loss but have been left with loose lower-abdominal skin, or individuals who simply cannot get rid of excess skin along the abdomen, no matter how hard they try with diet and exercise.

 To learn how a tummy tuck can help you attain your goals, please schedule a consultation with one of our plastic surgeons.

 - Tummy Tuck Benefits

 - Tummy Tuck Candidates

 - Tummy Tuck Recovery

 What Are the Benefits of Tummy Tuck Surgery?